lgss/service-design-manual/service-manual/user-centred-design/resources/shared-asset-libraries.md

 ## Where to find our code

-The templates on GOV.UK are constantly changing as we react to user feedback and evolving best practice, so the best place to find them is by looking at the code we publish:
+The templates on LGSS are constantly changing as we react to user feedback and evolving best practice, so the best place to find them is by looking at the code we publish: